Alex Kirilloff Player Props: Twins vs. Tigers

 Alex Kirilloff At The Plate

-- Kirilloff is hitting .262 with seven doubles, four home runs and 19 walks.
+- Kirilloff is batting .258 with seven doubles, four home runs and 19 walks.

+- In 58.1% of his 43 games this season, Kirilloff has picked up at least one hit.
+He's also had eight multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.